 If the code is .orange. – you’ll need to perform maintenance soon

-A resounding yes!
-To have the most accurate readings, your spectrophotometer needs to be calibrated on a daily basis per the manual.
+To have the most accurate readings, your spectrophotometer needs to be calibrated on a daily basis.
 This includes maintaining your calibration tiles.
-Not only is this important to getting the most accurate and reliable readings but also to optimize inter-instrument agreement.
+Not only is this important to getting the most accurate and reliable readings, but also to optimize inter-instrument agreement.

-Are there more affordable solutions for managing color?
+12. Are there more affordable solutions for matching color?